shjangada/VasantShobhaFoundation/README.md

 # Get Involved

-Interactive map for users to find events near them, contact box.
+Interactive map for users to find events near them and a contact box.